Skip to content

 Binary tree traversal

-From the perspective of physical structure, a tree is a data structure based on linked lists, hence its traversal method involves accessing nodes one by one through pointers.
-However, a tree is a non-linear data structure, which makes traversing a tree more complex than traversing a linked list, requiring the assistance of search algorithms to achieve.
+From a physical structure perspective, a tree is a data structure based on linked lists.
+Hence, its traversal method involves accessing nodes one by one through pointers.
+However, a tree is a non-linear data structure, which makes traversing a tree more complex than traversing a linked list, requiring the assistance of search algorithms.

-Common traversal methods for binary trees include level-order traversal, pre-order traversal, in-order traversal, and post-order traversal, among others.
+The common traversal methods for binary trees include level-order traversal, pre-order traversal, in-order traversal, and post-order traversal.

 Level-order traversal

-As shown in the figure below, level-order traversal traverses the binary tree from top to bottom, layer by layer, and accesses nodes in each layer in a left-to-right order.
+As shown in the figure below, level-order traversal traverses the binary tree from top to bottom, layer by layer.
+Within each level, it visits nodes from left to right.

-Level-order traversal essentially belongs to breadth-first traversal, also known as breadth-first search (BFS), which embodies a "circumferentially outward expanding" layer-by-layer traversal method.
+Level-order traversal is essentially a type of breadth-first traversal, also known as breadth-first search (BFS), which embodies a "circumferentially outward expanding" layer-by-layer traversal method.

 Level-order traversal of a binary tree